awsdocs/amazon-rds-user-guide/doc_source/custom-troubleshooting.md

 + Don't manually stop or terminate the physical Amazon EC2 host\.
 Both actions result in the instance being put outside the RDS Custom support perimeter\.
 + \(RDS Custom for SQL Server\) If you attach additional volumes to the Amazon EC2 host, configure them to remount upon restart\.
 If the host is impaired, RDS Custom might stop and start the host automatically\.

-## Troubleshooting upgrade issues for RDS Custom for Oracle DB instances<a name="custom-troubleshooting-upgrade"></a>
+## Troubleshooting upgrades for RDS Custom for Oracle<a name="custom-troubleshooting-upgrade"></a>

-The shared responsibility model of RDS Custom provides OS shell–level access and database administrator access\.
-RDS Custom runs resources in your account, unlike Amazon RDS, which runs resources in a system account\.
-With greater access comes greater responsibility\.
-Therefore, you might have to intervene if certain events occur, such as upgrade failure\.

-Following, you can find some important techniques, files, and commands that you can use during upgrades of RDS Custom DB for Oracle DB instances:
+Your upgrade of an RDS Custom for Oracle instance might fail\.
+Following, you can find techniques that you can use during upgrades of RDS Custom DB for Oracle DB instances:
 + Examine the following log files:
-  + All upgrade output log files are kept in the `/tmp` directory on the DB instance\.
+  + All upgrade output log files reside in the `/tmp` directory on the DB instance\.
   + These log files are named `catupg*.log`\.
   + A master output file named `/tmp/catupgrd0.log` reports all errors, and the steps performed\.
   + The `alert.log` file for the DB instance is located in the `/rdsdbdata/log/trace` directory\.
 Examine this file regularly as a best practice\.